Spring 2025

 Prerequisites: ENGL 1007 or 1010 or 1011 or 2011.

 This course follows the development of drama from Ibsen to the present, which may sound dull, but the hallmark of modern drama is innovative antagonism, whether because of its daring subject matter, avant-garde forms, or challenging theatrical techniques.
 Or, as Oscar Wilde puts it in The Picture of Dorian Gray, “the books that the world calls immoral are books that show the world its own shame.”
-Plays may include Oscar Wilde’s The Importance of Being Earnest, Henrik Ibsen’s A Doll’s House, George Bernard Shaw’s A Doctor’s Dilemma, John Millington Synge’s Riders to the Sea, Susan Glaspell’s Trifles, Pirandello’s Six Characters in Search of an Author, Sophie Treadwell’s Machinal, Samuel Beckett’s Waiting for Godot, Lorraine Hansberry’s A Raisin in the Sun, Harold Pinter’s Betrayal, Tony Kushner’s Angels in America, Lynn Nottage’s Ruined.
-Course requirements: Class participation, short writing assignments, group project, one paper, and a final exam.
+Plays may include Henrik Ibsen’s A Doll’s House, August Strindberg’s Miss Julie, Oscar Wilde’s The Importance of Being Earnest, John Millington Synge’s Riders to the Sea, Susan Glaspell’s Trifles, Samuel Beckett’s Waiting for Godot, Lorraine Hansberry’s A Raisin in the Sun, and Tony Kushner’s Angels in America.
+Course requirements: Class participation, short writing assignments, three essays, a final portfolio.

 Prerequisites: ENGL 1007 or 1010 or 1011 or 2011.